DocVaughan/MCHE201---Intro-to-Eng-Design/MicroPython/pyboard stepper motor speed test/README.md

 For more information on the step modes, and the pros/cons of each, the [wikipedia article on stepper motors](https://en.wikipedia.org/wiki/Stepper_motor#Phase_current_waveforms) provides a good high-level overview.

-This code requires the .mpy files from the [Adafruit repository](https://github.com/adafruit/micropython-adafruit-pca9685) to be on the pyboard.
-If you are running on the pyboard LITE, you will need the `.py` files found within that repository; the `.mpy` files will not work.
+This code requires the .mpy files from the [Dr. Vaughan's fork of the Adafruit repository](https://github.com/DocVaughan/micropython-adafruit-pca9685) to be on the pyboard.
+Be sure to get the files from the release corresponding to the version of MicroPython that you are using.If you are running on the pyboard LITE, you will need the `.py` files found within that repository; the `.mpy` files will not work.

 For more information see:
 https://learn.adafruit.com/micropython-hardware-pca9685-dc-motor-and-stepper-driver